yext/answers-search-ui/README.md

 ANSWERS.addComponent('FilterOptions', {
   // Required, the selector for the container element where the component will be injected
   container: '.filter-container',
-  // Control type, singleoption or multioption
+  // Required, control type: 'singleoption' or 'multioption'
   control: 'singleoption',
-  // If true, the filter value is saved on change and sent with the next search.
-  // Defaults to false.
-  storeOnChange: true,
-  // Required???
-TODO list of options
+  // Required, list of options
   options: [
     {
-      // Required?
-TODO label to show next to the filter option
+      // Required, label to show next to the filter option
       label: 'Open Now',
-      // Required?
-TODO The field's API name to filter on, configured in the Yext platform
+      // Required, the field's API name to filter on, configured in the Yext platform
       field: 'c_openNow',
-      // Required?
-TODO The value for the above field to filter by
+      // Required, the value for the above field to filter by
       value: true,
-      // Optional, whether the default is selected
+      // Optional, whether the option is selected by default
       selected: true,
     },
-    {
-      label: 'Megastores',
-      field: 'c_storeType',
-      value: 'Megastore'
-    }
+    ...
   ],
+  // Optional, if true, the filter value is saved on change and sent with the next search.
+Defaults to false.
+  storeOnChange: false,
-  // Optional, the selector used for options in the template
+  // Optional, the selector used for options in the template, defaults to '.js-yext-filter-option'
-  optionSelector: '.js-option',
+  optionSelector: '.js-yext-filter-option',
   // Optional, if true, triggers a search on each change to a filter, default false
   searchOnChange: true,
   // Optional, if true, show a reset button
   showReset: false,
   // Optional, the label to use for the reset button, defaults to 'reset'
   resetLabel: 'reset',
-  // Optional, allow collapsing excess filter options after a limit, defaults to ????
-TODO
+  // Optional, allow collapsing excess filter options after a limit, defaults to true
   showMore: true,
-  // Optional, the max number of filter options to show before collapsing extras, defaults to ????
-TODO
+  // Optional, the max number of filter options to show before collapsing extras, defaults to 5
   showMoreLimit: 5,
   // Optional, the label to show for displaying more options, defaults to 'show more'
   showMoreLabel: 'show more',
   // Optional, the label to show for displaying less options, defaults to 'show less'
   showLessLabel: 'show less',
-  // Optional, allow expanding and collapsing the filter, defaults to ????
-TODO
+  // Optional, allow expanding and collapsing the filter, defaults to true
   showExpand: true,
-  // Optional, show the number of applied options when a group is collapsed, defaults to ????
-TODO
+  // Optional, show the number of applied options when a group is collapsed, defaults to true
   showNumberApplied: true,
-  // Optional, the callback function to call when changed, defaults to ????
-TODO
+  // Optional, the callback function to call when changed
   onChange: function() {},
-  // Optional, the label to be used in the legend, defaults to ????
-TODO
+  // Optional, the label to be used in the legend, defaults to 'Filters'
   label: 'Filters'
 });
 ```